-Most residents stay in the sprawling Steuben Lodge, which houses around 40 people and contains a large central area that includes a artists' book library, access to wireless internet, breakfast area, and computers, printers and scanners for use.
+Most residents stay in the sprawling Steuben Lodge, which houses around 20 people and contains a large central area that includes a artists' book library, access to wireless internet, breakfast area, and computers, printers and scanners for use.

-The lodge contains 12 two-story rooms that can sleep three at a time, each with its own bathroom and kitchenette.
-Each room opens onto a porch that can be used for outdoor studio space.
-Residents who prefer to share a bed with a friend or partner can stay in single-bed apartments in a nearby building. accommodations.
+The lodge contains 12 two-story rooms that sleep two residents at a time, one person on each floor.
+Each room has its own bathroom and kitchenette and opens onto a porch that can be used for outdoor studio space.

+Couples are welcome to attend together and can share sleeping accommodations.
 However each person must apply for and pay for the residency individually.
-At this time no single occupancy rooms are available.
+A limited number of single occupancy rooms are available.